-Difficulties on the theory of descent with modification-Transitions-Absence or ranking of transitional varieties-Transitions in habits of life-Diversified habits in the same species-Species with labits widely different from those of their affine-Organs of externe perfection-Means of transition-Cases of difficulty-Natura not fact selum-Organs of small importance-Organs-Natura note fact selum-Organs of small importance-Organs-Assume the conditions of Existence embraced by the theory of Natural Schedulon .
-Page 2171-200.
+Difficulties on the theory of descent with modification-Transitions- Absence or rarity of transitional varieties-Transitions in habits of life-Diversified habits in the same species-Species with habits widely different from those of their allies-Organs of extreme perfection-Means of transition-Cases of difficulty-Natura non facit saltum-Organs of small importance-Organs not in all cases absolutely perfect-The law of Unity of Type and of the Conditions of Existence embraced by the theory of Page 171-206 Natural Selection

-CHAPTER VII
+CHAPTER VII.

-INSTINCT
+INSTINCT.

-Instincts comparable with habits, but different in their origin- Instincts graduated - Aphides and anta-Instincts variable- Domestic instincts, their origin-Natural instincts of the enckeo, ostrich, and parasitic bees-Slave-making ants-Hive-best eell-making instinct-Difficulties on the theory of the Natural Selection of instincts-Neuter or sterile insects-Summer
+Instincts comparable with habits, but different in their origin - Instincts graduated - Aphides and ants - Instincts variable - Domestic instincts, their origin - Natural instincts of the cuckoo, ostrich, and parasitic bees - Slave-making ants - Hive-bee, its cell-making instinct - Difficulties on the theory of the Natural Selection of instincts - Neuter or sterile insects - Summary

-CHAPTER VIII
+CHAPTER VIII.

-Hyrridism.
+HYBRIDISM.

-Distinction between the sterility of first crosses and of laylandasterility various in degree, not universal, affected by close interlescent to the contract of the conditions of the and crossing - Pertility of varieties when crossed and of their monget of dispinal one universal - Hydrids and mongrate compared independently of their fertility - Summary 945-278.
+Distinction between the sterility of first crosses and of hybrids - Sterility various in degree, not universal, affected by close interbreeding, removed by domestication-Laws governing the sterility of hybrids - Sterility not a special endowment, but incidental on other differences - Causes of the sterility of first crosses and of hybrids - Parallelism between the effects of changed conditions of life and crossing - Fertility of varieties when crossed and of their mongrel offspring not universal - Hybrids and mongrels compared independently of their fertility - Summary 245 - 278